sethkimmel3/tailgate/README.md

 ![goulash](img/goulash.png)

-See the `recipe-generator.html` for a full implementation.
+See the `recipe-generator.html` for a full implementation [here](https://tailgate.dev/recipe-generator).

 ### Setup